nitin121/cs-404/lab04/readme.txt

   From :KARRE NITIN
         B13125
   Subject:lab04 (led matrix)
-  Lab Group:KARRE NITIN AND THEJAS BABU

-This lab is about using i2c to connect led matrix to beaglebone

-ledmatrix.js contains code for connecting 8*8 bicolour led matrix to i2c of beaglebone to display different faces on led matrix
+This lab is about using i2c to connect led matrix to beaglebone,ledmatrix.js contains code for connecting 8*8 bicolour led matrix to i2c of beaglebone to display different faces on led matrix